safellama/plexiglass/README.md

 ## TL;DR

-This is a Python research toolbox which supports adversarial testing in DNNs and LLMs.
+This is a Python research toolbox which supports adversarial testing in deep learning.
+It has two modules: DNN and LLM.
 We currently support the following frameworks:

 ### DNNs
 - torch